Twitter shares rise on reports of activist investor stake

 Founded in 1977 by Republican billionaire Paul Singer, Elliott has stakes in or owns a wide array of organizations including bookseller Barnes & Noble and soccer team AC Milan.

 Elliott is known for pushing for changes at companies it invests in.
 In September it took a 1% stake in AT&T and advocated for selling assets and paying down debt.
-AT&T eventually agreed to look for more parts of its business to sell off and add two new board members.
+AT&T eventually agreed to look for more parts of its business to sell off and to add two new board members.
 Elliott also advocated for changes at eBay, and the CEO of that company, Devin Wenig, stepped down in September.